 At the Aquarium

-The Aquarium of the Pacific is one of twenty-three U.S. aquariums and zoos that are conducting a captive breeding program the major goal of which is to breed enough birds to be able to re-introduce this subspecies into the wild.
-Our pair of birds came from the captive breeding programs.
-Due to our favorable southern California climate, we are able to house our pair of kingfishers outdoors year-round, and that may be an asset for a successful breeding program.
+The Aquarium of the Pacific is housing two male Guam kingfishers.
+Nearly two dozen U.S. aquariums and zoos are conducting a captive breeding program with the goal of eventually reintroducing this subspecies into the wild.
+Due to our favorable southern California climate, we are able to house this species outdoors year-round, providing important support for this program.
+The Aquarium’s Guam kingfisher aviary is located outdoors near Shark Lagoon.

 Guam Kingfishers are extinct in the wild.
 Today this kingfisher species is found only in captive breeding programs in the United States and on Guam.